bwbayu/RAG_Chatbot/README.md

    FastAPI serves a **Server-Sent Events** (`text/event-stream`) endpoint at `/chat` that streams tokens to the client.

 4. **Safety & Ops**
    * **Token bucket per IP** rate limiter to prevent abuse and noisy neighbors.
+   * **Global rate limiter with firestore** rate limiter to prevent abuse and noisy neighbors in global scale.
    * Load testing with **Locust** (`src/locust.py`).

 ---